tdhopper/tdhopper.com/content/post/2015-09-04-entropy-of-a-discrete-probability-distribution.md

 ---
 title: Entropy of a Discrete Probability Distribution
-categories:
-  - "Articles"
+category: Article
-tags: ["featured"]
+tags: []
 date: 2015-09-04
 slug: entropy-of-a-discrete-probability-distribution
 aliases: [/blog/2015/Sep/04/entropy-of-a-discrete-probability-distribution/]
 description: A brief introduction to measuring the uncertainty of a discrete probability distribution using entropy.
-Thumbnail: static/claudeshannon.jpg
+Thumbnail: /claudeshannon.jpg
+featured: True
 ---

 Supposed we have a discrete set of possible events $1,\ldots, n$ that occur with probabilities $p_1, p_2, \ldots, p_n$.
 Claude Shannon asked the question